haleykwok/Website_Hugo_Academic/content/event/innoex/index.md

 At InnoEx, influential tech experts, entrepreneurs, thought leaders, and investors from various industries come together to share insights, discuss collaborations, and exchange ideas about upcoming trends and future opportunities.
 The event provides a unique opportunity for participants to gather first-hand market intelligence and network with potential partners in the fast-paced and dynamic world of technology.

-Presented at InnoEX, our system addresses the challenges faced in personalized production and the lack of flexibility in collaborative manufacturing.
+Presented at InnoEX and supported by HKTDC, our system addresses the challenges faced in personalized production and the lack of flexibility in collaborative manufacturing.